-Overview.
+Overview

-- This document is intended to provide guidance and planning considerations for the provision of acute and critical care rehabilitation for hospitalized patients by practicing acute care Physical Therapy (PT) and Occupational Therapy (OT) providers and augmented staff dedicated to support the COVID-19 response. - 2.
-The goal of acute care inpatient rehabilitation is to improve activity and mobility in order to reduce mortality, decrease hospital length of stay (LOS), decrease ICU and ventilator days, streamline patient throughput, and decrease the burden of acute rehabilitation after discharge. - 3.
+1. This document is intended to provide guidance and planning considerations for the provision of acute and critical care rehabilitation for hospitalized patients by practicing acute care Physical Therapy (PT) and

+Occupational Therapy (OT) providers and augmented staff dedicated to support the COVID-19 response.

+- The goal of acute care inpatient rehabilitation is to improve activity and mobility in order to reduce mortality, decrease hospital length of stay (LOS), decrease ICU and ventilator days, streamline patient throughput, and decrease the burden of acute rehabilitation after discharge. - 3.
 Early rehabilitation involvement in the facility's COVID-19 planning team is recommended to anticipate rehabilitation needs. - 4.
-Rehabilitation personnel should be dedicated to either COVID-19 patients or non-COVID-19 patients to minimize potential exposure. - 5.
+Rehabilitation personnel should be dedicated to either COVID-19 patients or non-COVID-19 patients to minimize potential exposure whenever possible. - 5.
 Pool staff resources as able and maximize distancing.
-Maintaining appropriate work/rest cycles by use of liberal leave policy when the census is low. - 6.
+Maintaining appropriate work/rest cycles by use of liberal leave policy when the census is low.
+For larger facilities, split rehab staff into clean and dirty teams. - 6.
 Screening tools should be used to quantitatively determine a patient's need for therapy intervention.

-ICU and Critical Care Staffing ratio recommendations when respiratory rehabilitations is a primary intervention
+ICU and Critical Care Staffing ratio recommendations when respiratory rehabilitation is a primary intervention

-- 1. ICU recommendations: 4 therapy providers for the first 22 ICU beds.
+- 1. ICU recommendations: 4 therapy providers for the first 22 COVID ICU beds.
 One FTE for each 4-bed increase. - 2.
-Acute Care Recommendations: therapy provider FTE for the first 11 beds and a potential increase of 2 per additional 11 beds. - 3.
+Acute Care Recommendations: 1 therapy provider FTE for the first 11 beds and a potential increase of 2 per additional 11 beds. - 3.
 Subacute and Acute Inpatient Rehabilitation Unit (if present): 2.5 FTEs per 11 beds. - 4.
-Staffing ratios may be lower when rehabilitation interventions are the primary focus rather than on respiratory rehabilitation
+Staffing ratios may be lower when rehabilitation interventions are the primary focus rather than on respiratory rehabilitation.